THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 3. Why you should want to link build even if your DA is high…

-You should not just think in terms of DA but also the PA (page authority) of your pages.
-There can be big benefits to building links to individual pages.
+You should not just think in terms of DA but also the PA (page authority) of your posts.
+There can be big benefits to building links to individual posts.

-For example, one of my articles earns about US$50 a month at present on my travel blog.
-Basically all of the traffic for this article comes from google and I don’t rank very well for the main keywords.
-I am only getting about 500 page views a month to make this money.
-This means that if I put effort into link building to this post to increase its page authority so I ranked on the first page for the main keywords, then it is probable that my earnings could sky rocket for this post.
+For example, one of my articles earns about US$100 a month at present on my blog.
+Basically, all of the traffic for this article comes from Google and I am only in position #10 for the main keywords in search results.
+This means I am only getting about 500 page views a month to make this money.

 The main keyword for this post is not competitive.
-Writing even two guests posts that link to this guest post could very well help increase my income for this article to be a few hundred per month.
-That’s a high incentive.
+Writing even two guests posts that link to this post could very well help increase my income for this article to be a few hundred dollars or more per month.
+That’s a big incentive.

-I would recommend only link building to pages which have proved earning potential – unless you are just starting out in which case build to any pages that have the potential to rank well in search results.
+I would recommend only link building to posts which have proved earning potential – unless you are just starting out in which case build links to any posts that have the potential to get in those top ten spots in search results.
 Guest posting requires a fair bit of effort and I never recommend just chasing traffic for the sake of it.

 4. How to grow links to your website using guest posting…

-You need to make a plan of which sites you want to guest post on and then make it happen.
+You need to make a plan of which sites you want to guest post on and then make it happen (there are two files full of guest posting opportunities in the DNW group – join here!).

 Other types of link building

-There are certainly plenty of other approaches – many people use comments and collaborative posts to build links.
+There are many other approaches – many people use comments and collaborative posts to build links.
 These can be an easy way to attain them.
-However, neither of these approaches will give you quality links.
+However, neither of these approaches will give you top quality links.

 For these reasons, collaborative posts are also not the best way to get links.
 There are usually many links on a page so they are not worth much.
-However, I still do find them useful so I regularly contribute to collaborative posts.
+However, I still do find them a useful, quick and easy way to get links so I regularly contribute to collaborative posts.

 What sites should you guest post on?